The Dedalus Book of Polish Fantasy: Contents

 The book's editor, Wiesiek Powaga, writes that "In choosing the stories for this anthology I tried to do justice to the devil and various strands of tradition which account for his presence in Polish fantastic fiction", which he sees as a unique genre of its own, related to but distinct from wider European fiction: "Stranded between West and East, forever suspended between damnation and redemption, between Satan and the Messiah, Polish fantastic stories possess a unique and distinctive voice."

+The 1896 painting Sztuka w zaścianku by Jacek Malczewski that the book cover is based on.

 The book's cover incorporates a painting by the Polish symbolist painter Jacek Malczewski (1854–1929).